slackapi/node-slack-sdk/docs/_packages/web_api.md

   // See: https://api.slack.com/methods/files.upload
   const result = await web.files.upload({
     filename,
-    // You can use a ReadableStream or a Buffer for the file option
+    // You can use a ReadStream or a Buffer for the file option
     // This file is located in the current directory (`process.pwd()`), so the relative path resolves
     file: createReadStream(`./${fileName}`),
   })